M7-TROJAN/Back-End/Learning/C#/35_LinkedList_HashSet_SortedSet/LinkedList/LinkedList.md

   LinkedListNode<int> node = list.Find(2);
   list.AddAfter(node, 3);
   ```
   - Adds a new node containing the specified value after the specified existing node in the `LinkedList<T>`.
+This is useful when you need to insert an element at a specific position after a known node.

 - **AddBefore**
   ```csharp